FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

    - You have an AWS account with IoT Core Service.

-   - You have PC with Python 3.x.x installed.
+   - You have Windows PC with Python 3.x.x installed.
 This demo was done with v3.9.1

-   - You have downloaded the [Python Samples Apps from our website](https://www.lairdconnect.com/documentation/command-set-python-sample-applications-sterling-ewb).
+   - You have downloaded the [ATCommands_SampleApps](https://www.lairdconnect.com/documentation/command-set-python-sample-applications-sterling-ewb) from our website.

 ## Setup

-Supply power to the dev kit via J24 and connect the TTL-232-3V3 cable to J7 as shown below.
+Supply power to the dev kit via J24.
+Connect the TTL-232-3V3 cable to J7 as shown below and then connect the other end of the cable to the your Windows PC.
+Then using Windows device manager determine the com port for the TTK-232-3V3.
+For this tutorial we will be using ***COM30***.

    ![](../images/mqtt-aws/Setup.PNG)